Wind-WindKids/winding/samples/sophieandwind/frost.md

 Rare snow dusted the hills,
 and the air carried a bite it almost never had.

-Somehow, it felt like a touch of ice from that day in Paris.
+Somehow it felt like a touch of ice from that day in Paris.

 “I thought it was supposed to be sunny here,”
 Sophie said the moment they stepped outside.

 Wind laughed.
-She did too and they hugged.
+She did too, and they hugged.

 But the chill stayed,
 as if it had followed her